Went and saw Helvetica again last week up in Minneapolis at the Walker (amazing place to see art I might add–my first visit there.)

 My second viewing of the film (I bought tickets for the May 31 screening in early April) was an even better experience.
 Maybe it’s because I drove about 90 minutes one way for it, I don’t know.
 But I found it even more enjoyable the second time.
 The insights from the designers interviewed had more resonance with me.
 The intro and Q&A with Gary Hustwit were both fascinating and added measurably to my experience.
 By now he’s shown the movie in a few more places and has answered some of the standard questions repeatedly, so he was able to move beyond them to more interesting questions like, shouldn’t there be more movies made about all these amazing designers?
 (We all agreed with him via our applause to his posing this question.)

 Then came one of my favorite parts of the night, his answer: “Then go out and get one of those DV cameras and start making them!”
 (I’m paraphrasing, but I think you get the gist of it.)

 By no stretch of the imagination am I a filmmaker.
 I do appreciate good film.
-Even more I appreciate a good film that speaks to me on a professional/personal level as Helvetica does.
-To me, it’s an Oscar caliber documentary.
+Even more, I enjoy a film that speaks to me on a professional/personal level as Helvetica does.
+To me, it’s an Oscar-caliber documentary.
 It’s beautifully shot, the music perfectly complements the story (as it should given Hustwit’s music background), and it’s one I can watch over and over again.
 I can’t say that about many films.

-There’s a observable passion for design in all of the interviewees, in way the film was crafted and more than anything, that is what makes this movie great.
+There’s an observable passion for design in all of the interviewees, in the way the film was crafted and more than anything, that is what makes this movie great.

 On a side note: I’ve now developed what I’m calling “Hustwit Syndrome”: always looking for Helvetica and finding it.
 I’m actually enjoying it right now…